AlphaGalileo knowledge base

-- The ‘Alerts’ column refers to the total number of email alerts sent directly into the inbox of journalists who had chosen the keywords relating to your item.
+- ‘Alerts’ are the total number of email alerts sent directly into the inbox of journalists who had chosen the keywords relating to your item.
 These emails generally contain a link and a summary of the press release.
 As we send alerts immediately after your item is published and in daily and weekly digests, only after a week of the publication you will see the total number of email alerts sent out for your item.

 - ‘Hits’ are the number of times journalists click on the link that is sent on the alerts.
 This way they can read the full press release.
 Some journalists receive the full text in their alerts so they don’t need to click on the link to read the information in full.

-- ‘Asset hits’ refer to the number of downloads your attached files (images, papers, etc.) have got.
+- ‘Asset hits’ are the number of downloads your attached files (images, papers, etc.) have got.
 You can even get a break down of the hits per asset by hovering the mouse over the total number.

 Users who have the status of Account Manager can also access the statistics for the content posted by the other users of the organisation.